You may use it... I hope you will... but you are only allowed to use it if you accept all associated risk

 Long ago, the different districts had not yet merged into a metropolis.
 In those days, the smaller London was just one of the towns that would fuse together.
 It can be specified by saying "the city of London", whereas the larger London is specified by saying Greater London.

-In the rest of this page, there are three parts: Charts, Newsletters, Other.
+The rest of this page, again, very dated at August 2015, has three parts: Charts, Newsletters, Other.

 Charts....